Senator Joann Ginal was voted to fill the vacancy seat for Senate District 14, representing Fort Collins in December of 2018

-Dr. Joann Ginal is in her third term representing Colorado House District 52, which is Fort Collins and parts of unincorporated Larimer County.
-She is the Chairwoman of the Health, Insurance & Human Services Committee and is a member of the Public Health Care & Human Services Committee as well as the Transportation and Energy Committee.
+Dr. Joann Ginal has spent three terms representing Colorado House District 52, which is Fort Collins and parts of unincorporated Larimer County.
+During her terms in the House of Representatives, she served as the Chairwoman of the Health, Insurance & Environment Committee, she also served on the Public Health Care & Human Services Committee, and the Transportation and Energy Committee.

-Rep. Ginal has focused much of her attention on healthcare and public health issues.
-She has sponsored a bill to help both large and small animal veterinarians to have stock available of compounding drugs for emergency use in their offices or mobile offices.
-She also passed another bill to create uniform standards for prior authorization of prescription medication, saving healthcare providers significant time and money and ultimately reducing costs for consumers.
-In 2015 she passed a statewide bill for telehealth, which will help patients see their healthcare provider faster, especially in rural and underserved urban areas.
+In 2019, In 2015 she passed a state-wide bill for telehealth, which will help patients see their healthcare provider faster esp. in rural and underserved urban areas.
 In 2013 she was the first to pass a law regulating naturopathic doctors in Colorado, which had failed for 22 years prior to Rep. Ginal’s legislation.

 Rep. Ginal has worked in the pharmaceutical and medical fields for over 20 years as a scientist specializing in reproductive endocrinology.
-Her positions in the pharmaceutical industry were in sales, marketing, and clinical field research as a medical liaison specializing in women’s health, neurology and cardiology.
+Her positions in the pharmaceutical industry were in sales, marketing and clinical field research as a medical liaison specializing in women’s health, neurology and cardiology.

-Before entering the pharmaceutical and healthcare industry, she was a professor of biology at Florida Institute of Technology, did aging research at the University of Florida in Gainesville, FL and held other teaching positions at Iowa State University and Colorado State University.
+Before entering the pharmaceutical and healthcare industry, she was a professor of biology at Florida Institute of Technology, did aging research at the University of Florida in Gainesville, FL and held teaching positions at Iowa State University and Colorado State University.

 Rep. Ginal was raised in a working-class family, in Manchester, N.H.
 Her father was a police officer and her mother stayed at home, raised three children, and was a dedicated community volunteer.
-Her parents though her the values of honesty, hard work, and the importance of giving back to the community.
+Her parents taught her the values of honesty, hard work, and the importance of giving back to the community.

 In her spare time, Rep. Ginal loves being outdoors.
 Her favorite activities are hiking and slot canyoneering in Utah and Arizona.
 She has trekked for many weeks at a time in the U.S., Africa, Middle East, Europe, Asia and South America.
 Other activities include skiing, paddle boarding, riding her motorcycle and collecting vintage maps and books.